jadc/notes/math/30ib/unit1.md

 There are a few common questions.
 Here are great videos to watch about them.

 * [Ferris Wheel Question](https://youtu.be/Gfjnv9GXYn4)
+  * The radius is the amplitude
+  * The max is the diameter + the minimum
+  * It helps significantly to have a diagram drawn for this question, especially when finding $c$, make sure it makes the graph match the context of the question.

 ## Tangent Graph